danielmewes/rdb-layout/README.md

 ## Output
 <img src="/example.png">

-The output of the script is a PNG file that corresponds to the file layout.
+The output of the script is a PNG file that visualizes the file layout.
 The metablock extent is grey, data extents are green, and LBA extents are blue.
 White is unused space in the file.